Traffic And Buyers

 Let’s address the first topic of traffic first.
 I’ve actually broached this subject many times, in different ways.
 I asked what people would do to get more traffic.
 In that post I talked about those websites that you can pay that supposedly will send you lots of traffic.
 It’s not targeted, and you’re not sure any of those people actually clicked and read your stuff, but you’re somehow getting traffic.

-I mentioned free traffic exchanges, which comes from Pei Profit.
+I mentioned free traffic exchanges.
 I mentioned the concept of better SEO and organically driving traffic to you and your site.
 And I mentioned myself the idea of blog commenting to drive traffic as well.
 I like the last two the best, although SEO can take awhile and blog commenting is a lot of work.

 Of course, there was my rant against those folks who write all these posts about driving massive traffic to one’s blog but copy what everyone else has been writing; I hate that kind of thing.
 I also have shared something where Alvin Phang talks about how he drives traffic to his blog.
 And I also have asked people how far they’re willing to go for promotion, although that wasn’t specifically for traffic, but if you promote yourself well you’re probably going to get better traffic.